 Indications for a child to be further assessed or referred include:

 - Children with nocturnal enuresis if they have severe daytime symptoms.

 - History of recurrent UTIs.

-- Any suspected physical or neurological problems
+- Known or suspected physical or neurological problems.

-- Desmopressin should be offered first-line to children aged over 7 where rapid control is needed or an alarm is inappropriate; otherwise, it should be used second-line after an alarm has been tried.
+Desmopressin should be offered first-line to children aged over 7 where rapid control is needed or an alarm is inappropriate.
+Otherwise it should be used second-line after an alarm has been tried.
 It may be used in children aged 5-7 if treatment is required under the same circumstances.

 - If used following a trial with the alarm, desmopressin may be used initially with the alarm, unless the alarm is no longer acceptable.